-OSDs and OSD data drives are independently configurable with Ceph and OSD performance is naturally dependent on the throughput and latency of the underlying media.
-The actual number of OSDs configured per OSD drive depends on the type of OSD media configured on the OSD host.
-When using magnetic storage media, one OSD should be configured per HDD.
-On the other hand, an IOPSoptimized OSD host with a smaller number of high-speed SSDs might be configured with two to four OSDs per SSD to exploit the available I/O bandwidth.
+OSDs and OSD data drives are independently configurable and Ceph OSD performance is naturally dependent on the throughput and latency of the underlying media.
+The actual number of OSDs configured per drive depends on the type of media configured on the OSD host.
+For magnetic storage media, one OSD should be configured per HDD.
+On the other hand, an IOPS-optimized OSD host with a smaller number of high-speed SSDs might be configured with 2-4 OSDs per SSD to exploit the available I/O bandwidth.

 Ceph uses a journal to allow it to create atomic updates, which are required to ensure data consistency.
-An OSD writes the data payload and metadata to a write journal before writing to the OSD's data partition.
-A beneficial side-effect of write journaling may be some coalescing of small writes.
+To complete these updates, an OSD writes the data payload and metadata to a write journal before writing to the OSD's data partition.
+A write is acknowledged to the client after all OSD peers in the PG-in replicated or erasure-coded pools-have successfully written their assigned replica or shard to their write journal.
+A beneficial side-effect of write journaling may be some potential coalescing of small writes.
 For performance-optimized clusters, journals are typically located on a partition of a faster media type than the OSD media.
 For example, a throughput-optimized OSD server typically has HDD-based OSDs, and a dedicated write journal based on an SSD.